Nicole Maisch: Early life and education

 Maisch was born on 20 April 1981 in Hanau, Hesse.
 In 2000, she graduated from the Franziskanergymnasium Kreuzburg in Großkrotzenburg.
 From 2000 to 2001, she studied Media Studies, Political Science and English Studies at the University of Trier.
 She then moved to the University of Kassel, where she studied sociology and continued her political science and English Studies.
 She graduated with a Master of Arts in 2006 and worked as a tutor for political theory for some time.

 Political Work

-In the 2000's, Maisch started her political career.
+In the 2000s, Maisch started her political career.
 She worked as a constituency advisor for Antje Vollmer from 2004 to 2005 and for Sigrid Erfurth from 2005 to 2007.
 From April 2004 to June 2007 she was the State Chairwoman of the "Green Youth of Hesse".
 At her university, she was a founding member of the Green University Group of Kassel (Kasseler Grünen-Hochschulgruppe) and worked as an AStA officer.
 She was also member of the North Hesse Regional Planning Assembly (in April 2007) and had a seat in the Kassel City Council from April 2006 to June 2007.